2023 Is Starting to Look Like Gold’s Best Year Ever

 It’s no wonder that central banks are “voting with their dollars” in the wake of the Federal Reserve effectively doubling the money supply in a matter of months.
 This is the opposite of an effective anti-inflation policy.

-The Treasury department is already talking about buying up some of the bonds during a time of the Fed’s reduction of its balance sheet.
-Either way, it’s not exactly a good look that the Treasury can’t find a home in a portfolio when every issuer of paper gold is being squeezed for physical delivery.2022, central banks, Featured, gold price, us dollar
+The Treasury department is already talking about buying up some of that debt during a time of the Fed’s reduction of its balance sheet.
+Either way, it’s not exactly a good look that U.S. debt can’t find a home in a portfolio when every promise to deliver gold is being squeezed…2022, central banks, Featured, gold price, us dollar